maxxokk/MTRX_FINAL_PROJECT/README.md

 ### Functions and modularity

 #### Player* setPlayer(Game* gamePtr, uint8_t p_index)
-Given a pointer to a game, and a player index, this function will return a pointer to the player who's turn it is.
+Given a pointer to a game, and a player index, this function will return a pointer to a player.
+If `p_index == -1`, then we set the pointer to the player who's turn it is.
 This is used in many of the functions, where we want to access the player who's turn it is.

+#### void score(Game* gamePtr)

 #### Digital_Io Module
 ### Testing